 A recommendation that the respondent take, within a specified period, action which appears to the tribunal to be reasonable in all of the circumstances of the case, for the purpose of obviating or reducing the adverse effect upon the victim of any matter to which the complaint relates (s.
 124(2) EqA 2010).

-Note Government proposed legislation to remove the power (see below)
+Note Government proposed legislation to remove the power (see below).

-An order that the Respondent pays compensation to the victim
+An order that the Respondent pays compensation to the victim.

 (a) Declaration